betocmn/topmusic/README.md

 - Flexible to give support to any other vendor's API (last.fm, spotify, etc...)
 - Angular JS for the views

-You can check a live demo at http://topmusic.humbertomn.com/

 ### Technologies Used